bloominstituteoftechnology/Whiteboard-Pairing/SmallestString/model_solution/README.md

 def shortest_string(str1, str2):
-    iterate along str1 to see if it contains any consecutive numbers if it does, keep iterating along till we reach the end of the number store the value of the number and its index do the same thing with str2
+    iterate along str1 to see if it contains any consecutive numbers if it does, keep iterating along till we reach the end of the number store the value of the number and the index it starts at in the string do the same thing with str2
     if there are no consecutive numbers in either string fall back to our first-pass logic and return the smaller string